Crown Lengthening

 Some cases are there when decay takes place below the gum line.
 Sometimes it becomes crucial to remove some amount of gum tissue and bone.

-Depending upon the amount of this issue, the dentist may ask that this is completed before the new crown is applied.
+Depending upon the amount of this issue, the dentist may ask that this be completed before the new crown is applied.

-There is a process known as crown lengthening which can be implemented for various reasons like restoring health and improving the look of the gum line.
+There is a process known as crown lengthening, which can be implemented for various reasons such as restoring health and improving the look of the gum line.

-If someone is facing a gummy smile, the physician may offer the procedure of crown lengthening to make their smile more pleasing.
-Length of our teeth is eventually much longer than they are visible to us.
+If someone faces a gummy smile, the physician may offer the procedure of crown lengthening to make their smile more pleasing.
+The length of our teeth is eventually much longer than they are visible to us.

-It is due to the gum tissues which cover their inside part.
-This process is able to adjust the gum and bone level to expose more of the natural teeth.
+This is due to the gum tissues that covers the inside part.
+This process can adjust the gum and bone level to expose more of the natural teeth.

 Contacts